 The third edition of Joint Replacement Technology provides a thoroughly updated review of recent developments in joint replacement technology.
 Joint replacement is a standard treatment for joint degradation and has improved the quality of life of millions of patients.
 Collaboration between clinicians and researchers is critical to its continued success and to meet the rising expectations of patients and surgeons.

 This edition covers a range of updated and new content, ranging from chapters on materials analysis and selection, to methodologies and techniques used for joint replacement and clinical challenges of replacing specific joints.
-Key topics include tribological considerations and experiments; challenges in joint bearing surfaces; cementless fixation techniques; healing responses to implants; regulatory affairs and computer-assisted technology.
+Key topics include tribological considerations and experiments; challenges in joint bearing surfaces; cementless fixation techniques; healing responses to implants.
 Clinical challenges and perspectives are covered with the aid of case studies.

 Materials scientists and biomedical engineers in academia and research, interested in developing optimal materials for tissue engineering of bone/ joint tissue

 - 28th July 2021